No item(s) available in cart.

 4.3.2.
 ASME BASIC PIPING CALIBRATION BLOCK

-Examinations in materials where the examination surface diameter is equal to or less than 20 in.
+For examinations in materials where the examination surface diameter is equal to or less than 20 in.
 (500 mm), a curved block shall be used.
 A single curved basic calibration block may be used for examinations in the range of curvature from 0.9 to 1.5 times the basic calibration block diameter.

 For example, an 8 in.
 (200 mm) diameter block may be used to calibrate for examinations on surfaces in the range of curvature from 7.2 in. to 12 in (180 mm to 300 mm) in diameter.
 The curvature range from 0.94 in. to 20 in.
 (24 mm to 500 mm) in diameter requires six curved blocks for any thickness range